Bench Trial Protocol

 WHY CONDUCT BENCH TRIALS?

-We recommend performing bench trials with many of our products including lysozyme, tannins, enzymes and fining agents.
-A bench trial is a small-scale test that simulates the effect a tannin, fining agent or other additive will have on a large volume of wine.
+We recommend performing bench trials with many of our products including lysozyme, tannins, enzymes, and fining agents.
+A bench trial is a small-scale test that simulates the effect the product will have on a large volume of wine.
 Bench trials are used to evaluate the efficacy of treatments, determine proper dose rate, and gain familiarity with addition methods.
 By working in small volumes, large volume mistakes can be avoided.

-- Using either the Bench Trial Calculator (above) or the Cheat Sheet here, add the appropriate volume of stock solution to either 375 mL or 750 mL bottles, then fill to the proper level (evacuating the head space with gas, if possible).
+- b) Add the appropriate volume of stock solution to the trial bottles, then fill to the proper level with wine (evacuating the head space with gas, if possible).